WarrenXia/assgin-object/README.md

 ```
 ### In browser

-You can use in the browser, the src folder contains a compressed and uncompressed version below
+You can use in the browser, the dist folder contains a compressed and uncompressed version below